On Memorization in Diffusion Models: Introduction

-In response to these inquiries and concerns, this paper presents a comprehensive empirical study on memorization behavior in diffusion models.
-We start with an analysis of EDM~\citep{karras2022elucidating} on CIFAR-10, noting that memorization tends to occur when trained on smaller-sized datasets, while remaining undetectable on larger datasets.
-This motivates our definition of \textit{effective model memorization} (EMM), a metric quantifying the maximum number of training data points (sampled from distribution $P$) at which a diffusion model $\mathcal{M}$ demonstrates the similar memorization behavior as the theoretical optimum after the training procedure $\mathcal{T}$.
-We then quantify the impact of critical factors on memorization in terms of EMM, considering the three facets of $P$, $\mathcal{M}$, and $\mathcal{T}$.
+In response to these inquiries and concerns, this paper presents a comprehensive empirical study on memorization behavior in widely adopted diffusion models, including EDM~\citep{karras2022elucidating} and Stable Diffusion~\citep{rombach2022high}.
+We start with an analysis of EDM, noting that memorization tends to occur when trained on smaller-sized datasets, while remaining undetectable on larger datasets.
+This motivates our definition of \textit{effective model memorization} (EMM), a metric quantifying the maximum number of training data points (sampled from distribution $\mathbf{P}$) at which a diffusion model $\mathcal{M}$ demonstrates the similar memorization behavior as the theoretical optimum after the training procedure $\mathcal{T}$.
+We then quantify the impact of critical factors on memorization in terms of EMM on the CIFAR-10, FFHQ~\citep{karras2019style}, and Imagenette~\citep{deng2009imagenet,somepalli2023understanding} datasets, considering the three facets of $\mathbf{P}$, $\mathcal{M}$, and $\mathcal{T}$.
 Among all illuminating results, we surprisingly observe that the memorization can be triggered by conditioning training data on completely random and uninformative labels.
-Specifically, using such conditioning design, we show that more than $65\%$ of samples generated by diffusion models trained on the $50\text{k}$ CIFAR-10 images are replicas of training data, an obvious contrast to the original $0\%$.
+Specifically, using such conditioning design, we show that more than 65\% of samples generated by diffusion models trained on the 50k CIFAR-10 images are replicas of training data, an obvious contrast to the original 0\%.
 Our study holds practical significance for diffusion model users and offers clues to theoretical research in deep generative models.\looseness=-1

-\section{Memorization in diffusion models}
+\section{Memorization in Diffusion Models}